 Understanding Mortgage Interest Tax Deduction

-I am sure that many of you heard that one of the main benefits of owning your own home is that you can write off your mortgage payments.
-But what does writing off your mortgage payments actually mean?
+I am sure that many heard that one of the main benefits of owning own home is homeowners can write off mortgage payments.
+But what does writing off mortgage payments actually mean?

 - Whether a person is a renter or homeowner, they have a monthly housing payments